 The Committee is appointed by the Board and is tasked with establishing a sound and effective risk management framework, including developing policies, procedures, and internal controls promoting the identification, evaluation, mitigation, monitoring and reporting of material risks in line with the Bermuda Insurance Code of Conduct, the Bermuda Investment Business Act, and any and all other relevant legislation and/or advisories as applicable in each operating jurisdiction.
 The Committee reviews the risk management techniques employed in light of changing operational, regulatory, and market developments to ensure continued effectiveness and adoption of international best practice and assesses and evaluates the company's self-assessment of compliance with regulatory requirements on a regular basis.
-The mandates of the Committee are implemented via Regional (Americas and Europe) Risk Management Committees.
+The mandates of the Committee are implemented via three risk sub-committees: 1) Products & Operations; 2) Governance, Risk & Compliance; and 3) Global Broking.